isotopsweden/Endpoints/README.md

 }
 ```

 By default, Endpoints assumes JSON decoding.
-If you need to change the default decoding behavior you can simply
+If you need to change the default decoding behavior, have a look at
-set the static `Communicator.defaultDecoder` property to a decoder of your choosing.
-If you want to mix and match,
-you can leave the default as it is and override the `unpack(data:)` function in your Endpoint implementations to
-provide custom decoding there.
+the "Customization through extensions" section.

 #### Combine
 Endpoints also comes with built-in support for Apple's Combine framework: